 - The acidic foods include pickles, red wine, citrus fruits, etc.

-- Maintain the high levels of hygiene to ensure the chances of getting plaques as nill.
+- Maintain high levels of hygiene to ensure the chances of getting plaques as nill.

-- Do not take the supersized foods at least for the next 48 hours
+- Do not take supersized foods, at least, in the next 48 hours

 - In the morning, after the deep cleaning process, rinse the mouth with warm water.